SihaoHan/HomePage/content/authors/admin/_index.md

 ## About Me

-Sihao Han is currently a PhD candidate in Solid Mechanics at South China University of Technology.
+Sihao Han (韩思豪) is currently a PhD candidate in Solid Mechanics at South China University of Technology.
 His research focuses on the wave characteristics and impact behavior of elastic and mechanical metamaterials, with a particular interest in multifunctional metamaterials.